 If a trigger sequence is important at one time, it is likely to be important again.
 This is why documenting trigger sequences is so valuable.
 Complex trigger sequences generally are too difficult to understand without some accompanying explanation.
-The following figure shows an example of the inline documentation on the Agilent Technologies 16715A.
+The following figure shows an example of the inline documentation on an Agilent Technologies logic analyzer.
 Inline means that the documentation is included in the trigger definition itself.
 This allows you to document different parts of the trigger to describe how they work.

-Inline documentation on the Agilent 16715A logic analyzer
+Inline documentation on an Agilent logic analyzer

-Next: "Conclusions" on page 205
+Next: "Conclusions" on page 207